melwyncarlo/ProjectEuler/README.md

 * `./run 1 a`

 <br>
-To clean the projects by removing the executables are restoring the folder to its former state, use the following command:
+To clean the projects, by removing the executables and restoring the folder to its former state, use the following command:

  <br> `./make clean`